ethereum/portal-website/pages/resources/tutorials/query-block-fluffy.md

 curl -X POST --data '{"jsonrpc":"2.0", "method": "eth_getBlockByHash", "params":["0x6ec566a8ffb0ee4680a58c23ac276285b180bd36c33db72e341c77118ac10392", false], "id":1}'
 ```

-The response will look something like this (although there will likely be many more transactions in the `tnsactions` field):
+The response will look something like this (although there will likely be many more transactions in the `transactions` field):

 ```json
 {